Dr. Kenneth Manges Ph.D. | Forensic Psychologist and Expert Witness

 2. Whether it has been subject to peer review or publication

-3. Whether, in respect to a particular technique, there is a high “known or potential rate of error” and whether there are standards controlling the technique’s operation
+3. Whether, with respect to a particular technique, there is a high “known or potential rate of error” and whether there are standards controlling the technique’s operation

 4. Whether the theory or technique enjoys “general acceptance” within a “relevant scientific community.”
 (Daubert v Merrell Dow Pharmaceutical, Inc., 509 U.S. 579 (1993)